UC3093C/uc3093c.github.io/_sources/exams/exam2/knowledge_sharing.md

 22. Which of the following is NOT a goal of the readability program?

-    - a) Enforce consistency
+    - A) Enforce consistency
-    - b) Avoid islands
+    - B) Avoid islands
-    - c) Avoid drifting from established norms
+    - C) Avoid drifting from established norms
-    - d) To make code unreadable
+    - D) To make code unreadable

 23. At a meta level, _______________ is knowledge.